 A: The right call in this case is to leap into hand-to-hand combat as quickly as possible.
 Many bears will be so startled by this that they will flee to the corner of the cooler, or immediately “tap out” to signal their submission.
 Do not take the bait.
 Halting your attack now is sure to backfire.
 Instead, look for a finishing move.
 KO the bear with a crane kick, or use a triangle choke to render him unconscious.

 Q: “Got it.
 And so what about submarines?
-I’ve never even heard of a bear inside a submarine.”
+I’ve never heard of a bear in a submarine.”

 A: Your naiveté is why we publish this series.
 Bears wind up in submarines all the time.
 Did you know that 3 out of 4 submariners died during WWII?
 Bears were a big part of the problem.

-Q: “Ok, so what do I do if I encounter a bear in a submarine?”
+Q: “Ok, so what if I encounter a bear in a submarine?”

 A: In this case, prevention is half the battle.
 Do not invite bears aboard your submarine for any reason, even peace talks.
 Precautions like this have saved countless lives.
 Close outer doors to torpedo tubes as soon as you’re finished using them.
 Do not open the main hatch for clawing or scraping sounds.
 Establish that distress calls from ships were made by real humans, who were not under duress by bears.

 Q: “That all seems relatively straightforward.
 What about a bear/submarine combat situation?

 A: Grizzly bears are extremely difficult to manage once they get aboard submarines.
 Forcing them up the ladder and out the hatch is nigh impossible due to their shape, so it is usually best to strike a bargain.
 Many bears respond well to the promise of salmon.
 For this reason, it is a good idea to rub a bit of salmon on yourself before treating with bears.